uclint/uclint/README.md

-### 👋 Hi there, I'm Uche Okoro.
+### 👋 Hi there, I'm Uche.
 I am a novice data analyst

 - 🔭 I’m currently working on a Power Bi dashboard to show premier league stats and help in making FPL decisions
 - 🌱 I’m currently learning R programming Language